adamajammary/voyamedia/README.md

 ## Voya Media
-### Media player that easily plays all your music, pictures and videos
+### Media player that easily plays your music, pictures and videos
 #### Copyright (C) 2012 Adam A. Jammary (Jammary Consulting)

     This program is free software: you can redistribute it and/or modify